zostay/raku-IO-Glob/README.md

   * It also works well as a smart-match.
 It will match against strings or anything that stringifies and against [IO::Path](IO::Path)s too.
 This allows it to be used with the built-in [IO::Path#method dir](IO::Path#method dir) too.

+  * You can use custom grammars for your smart match.
+This is still somewhat experimental, but if you need a different glob style that is provided, you can roll your own with a small amount of effort or extend on of the existing ones.
+This class ships with three grammars: Simple, BSD, and SQL.

 SUBROUTINES
 ===========